Thinning: When, Why and How to Thin Your Sprouts

 Tip: Leafy green, lettuce, and herb sprouts are all edible, so try ‘em out!

-Leafy green yCube, sprouts unselected (left) and sprout selected with 1 sprout remaining (right)
+Leafy green yCube, unthinned (left) and thinned correctly to 1 sprout (right)

-Fruiting plant yCube, sprout unselected (left) and sprouts selected with 1 sprout remaining (right)
+Fruiting plant yCube, unthinned (left) and thinned correctly to 1 sprout (right)

 Keep 3 sprouts per yCube